How To Successfully Defend Utter Threats Charges in Toronto

 The crime of uttering threats carries with it serious consequences, including the potential for imprisonment.
 Quite often, allegations of uttering threats to cause bodily harm or death will arise out of a domestic dispute.
 In these types of cases, a special approach is required which takes into account the future needs of the parties and the public interest in preserving family harmony.
 For more information on domestic assault cases, read here.

-Daniel has also been successful defending numerous charges of uttering threats and threatening death or bodily harm.
+The lawyers at Daniel Brown Law have also been successful defending numerous allegations of uttering threats and threatening death or bodily harm.

 Frequently asked questions about utter threats: